Available 24/7 | Call Now

 Orlando Criminal Defense Attorney

 If you have been charged with a violent crime, you must obtain skilled legal representation as soon as possible.
 Allowing prosecution to walk all over you in court and doing nothing to defend yourself is tantamount to throwing yourself in prison.
-At The Wiseman Law Firm, our Orlando legal team is here to help you through this difficult time from start to finish.
+At The Wiseman Law Firm, our Orlando violent crime attorney is here to help you through this difficult time from start to finish.

-Backed by over 15 years of legal and trial experience, you can be confident in our firm’s ability to effectively protect your rights.
+Backed by nearly 25 years of legal and trial experience, you can be confident in our firm’s ability to effectively protect your rights.

 Contact our office today at 407-420-4647 to schedule a free consultation.
 We have staff who are fluent in Spanish.